End of life planning

 How to Plan

 Engaging in conversations about end-of-life topics is often easier said than done.
 Our society’s aversion to discussing death and dying makes it challenging for families to initiate this crucial dialogue.
 To address this, we developed the End of Life Planning functionality.
 Families can select and download topics most relevant to their situations.
 Many of these come with practical worksheets to facilitate meaningful discussions and document actions.
 In the near future, we aim to create a digital workspace to streamline this process.
+These documents can later serve as records of the dying person’s wishes and values, ensuring they can achieve a peaceful and good death even when they can no longer communicate.

 Who Should Plan

+While the dying person and their caregivers are the key beneficiaries, they grapple daily with the emotions and logistics that end-of-life situations bring.
+Although they know the dying person’s values and wishes intimately, it can benefit from having another invested and trusted loved one manage the practical details of end-of-life planning.
 For those witnessing loved ones navigate these challenges, we often wish to help but hesitate due to concerns about overstepping boundaries or invading privacy.
 Taking ownership of end-of-life planning, with the dying person’s blessing, is a meaningful way to provide support during this pivotal time.
 By engaging in this process, we ease their burden and foster a compassionate environment that honors the journey of dying.